svallamsetti/asn-label-edi-validation/README.md

 number and quantity, ensuring the printed values match the encoded barcodes.

+Printed text on the label is also read via OCR (requires `pytesseract`).
+Fields such as *SHIP FROM*, *SHIP TO*, *PO NO.*, *PO LINE NO.* and *QTY* are extracted and printed for debugging.
+When the EDI contains the same information, these values are compared and reported as matches or mismatches in the JSON output.

 ## Notes

 Image, PDF and QR parsing requires `pdf2image`, `Pillow` and `pyzbar` to